 Ainaz Eftekhar

 I am a PhD student at the University of Washington in Computer Science and Engineering supervised by Prof. Ali Farhadi and Prof. Ranjay Krishna (RAIVN Lab).
+I'm also a graduate student researcher with PRIOR team at the Allen Institute for AI (AI2).

 Previously, I received my Bachelor of Science in Computer Engineering from Sharif University of Technology.
 During the final year of my bachelor's program, I was a visiting student at EPFL where I worked in VILAB under the supervision of Prof. Amir Zamir.